sekodev/OpenBilgi/README.md

 You need [Solar2D](https://solar2d.com/) to compile and build the project.
 <br><br>

+## Before you go...

+Code quality is not great at this version.
+I prioritized releasing working versions over code quality.
+There are some changes I made to improve but you won't see it in this release.
+I'll slowly try to reflect those changes into this repository as well.
+Until then, you're on your own :)
+<br><br>

 ## Music

 [Automation](http://soundimage.org/wp-content/uploads/2016/11/Automation.mp3)(used as menuTheme.mp3) and [Safe Cracking](https://soundimage.org/wp-content/uploads/2019/05/Safe-Cracking.mp3)(used as questionsTheme.mp3) by [Eric Matyas](https://soundimage.org/)